josuneha/AzureBigData-analytics/Hands-on-Lab/HOL-step-by-step-Big-data-and-visualization.md

     ![The Azure Data Factory Integration Runtime Download webpage displays.](media/image112.png 'Azure Data Factory Integration Runtime Download webpage')

-2. Select Download, then choose the download you want from the next screen.
+1. Select Download, then choose the download you want from the next screen

     ![Under Choose the download you want, IntegrationRuntime_3.0.6464.2 (64-bit).msi is selected.](media/image113.png 'Choose the download you want section')

-3. Run the installer, once downloaded.
+1. Run the installer, once downloaded

-4. When you see the following screen, select Next.
+1. When you see the following screen, select Next

     ![The Welcome page in the Microsoft Integration Runtime Setup Wizard displays.](media/image114.png 'Microsoft Integration Runtime Setup Wizard')

-5. Check the box to accept the terms and select Next.
+1. Check the box to accept the terms and select Next

     ![On the End-User License Agreement page, the check box to accept the license agreement is selected, as is the Next button.](media/image115.png 'End-User License Agreement page')

-6. Accept the default Destination Folder, and select Next.
+1. Accept the default Destination Folder, and select Next

     ![On the Destination folder page, the destination folder is set to C;\Program Files\Microsoft Integration Runtime\ and the Next button is selected.](media/image116.png 'Destination folder page')

-7. Select Install to complete the installation.
+1. Select Install to complete the installation

     ![On the Ready to install Microsoft Integration Runtime page, the Install button is selected.](media/image117.png 'Ready to install page')

-8. Select Finish once the installation has completed.
+1. Select Finish once the installation has completed

     ![On the Completed the Microsoft Integration Runtime Setup Wizard page, the Finish button is selected.](media/image118.png 'Completed the Wizard page')

-9. After clicking Finish, the following screen will appear.
+9. After selecting Finish, the following screen will appear.
 Keep it open for now.
 You will come back to this screen once the Data Factory in Azure has been provisioned, and obtain the gateway key so we can connect Data Factory to this "on-premises" server.

     ![The Microsoft Integration Runtime Configuration Manager, Register Integration Runtime page displays.](media/image119.png 'Register Integration Runtime page')